grantrepository/gxmis/README.md

-# gxmis
+# gxmis-plugin
-mis chain's develope
+plugin on eosio for GUOXINTAIYI organization